-IllegalThreadStateException when the schedulable object's scheduler prohibits the changing of the processing group parameter at this time due to the state of the schedulable object.
+IllegalThreadStateException when the schedulable's scheduler prohibits the changing of the processing group parameter at this time due to the state of the schedulable object.

-Sets the ProcessingGroupParameters 19 of this.
+Sets the $ProcessingGroupParameters^{19}$ of this.

-This change becomes effective under conditions determined by the scheduler controlling the schedulable object.
-For instance, the change may be immediate or it may be delayed until the next release of the schedulable object.
+This change becomes effective under conditions determined by the scheduler controlling the schedulable.
+For instance, the change may be immediate or it may be delayed until the next release of the schedulable.
 See the documentation for the scheduler for details.

-Since this affects the constraints expressed in the processing group parameters of the existing schedulable objects, this may change the feasibility of the current system.
+Since this affects the constraints expressed in the processing group parameters of the existing schedulables, this may change the feasibility of the current system.

-6.4.1.1.9 setReleaseParameters(ReleaseParameters)
+6.4.2.1.9 setReleaseParameters(ReleaseParameters)